 In our opinion, after examining all the clarifications and assurances we have obtained, we confirm that:

-- 1. The contracts, operations and transactions concluded by the Company during the period from 01/01/2020 to 31/12/2020 were made entirely in accordance with the provisions of the Islamic Sharia. - 2.
+- 1. The contracts, operations and transactions concluded by the Company during the period from 2022 were made entirely in accordance with the provisions of the Islamic Sharia. - 2.
 The responsibility to pay zakat falls on the shareholders.